rcarrata/rcarrata.github.io/_posts/2020-10-21-ocp4_upi_routers.md

 router-default-754bf5f974-qqmx5   1/1     Running   0          41h   10.0.93.214   worker-1.sharedocp4upi45.lab.upshift.rdu2.redhat.com   <none>           <none>
 ```

-Also, look at that the IP is from the hostsubnet and not from the pod network as by default is:
+Also, notice that the IP is from the hostsubnet and not from the pod network as it would be by default:

 ```
 $ oc get clusternetworks